Game Preview: Swamp Rabbits vs. Solar Bears, 7:05 PM

 - Game Preview: Swamp Rabbits vs. Solar Bears, 7:05 PM - Greenville Swamp Rabbits

-- Oilers Survive Rush Rally in Series Opener - Rapid City Rush
+- Tulsa Takes Chaotic Game Two against Rush - Rapid City Rush

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.